Mental Mondays: Are You A Road Rager? Top Signs To Look Out For

 #3.
 Environmental conditions

 Traffic density, unexpected slowdowns, reckless driving, running late, nonchalant pedestrians and any other environmental factor can cause an increase in road rage.
 Studies have shown that overcrowding increases irritability and anxiety.
-This might be the reason why you feel your temper rise faster behind the wheels because, “why’s that man honking and cursing for no damn reason?”
+This might be the reason why you feel your temper rise faster behind the wheel because “why’s that man honking and cursing for no damn reason?”

 Few representations of road rage…

-These occurrences could range from tailgating, screaming, incessant honking, cutting off vehicles on purpose to ramming another’s car, physical confrontations and using of weapons.
+These occurrences could range from tailgating, screaming, incessant honking, and cutting off vehicles on purpose to ramming another’s car, physical confrontations and use of weapons.